wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.2.9 2015-02-18 - Low Priority =
+* New Feature: You can now choose to record your visitors IP address or not
+* New Feature: You can now send an offline message to more than one email address (Pro)
+* New Feature: You can now specify if you want to be online or not (Pro)

 = 4.2.8 2015-02-12 - Low Priority =
 * New Feature: You can now apply an animation to the chat window on page load